 Greater than or equal to 95 AFUE natural gas furnace and 16 18 SEER and 14 EER air conditioner.

-Greater than or equal to 16 SEER and 12 EER air conditioner.
+Greater than or equal to 16 SEER/X SEER2 and 12 EER/X EER2 air conditioner.

 Greater than or equal to 96 AFUE natural gas furnace